ros2hp/grmgr/README.md

 # grmgr - goroutine manager

-## Goroutines and why they might need to be managed?
+## A quick 101 on CSP?

-The ease by which Go enables Communicating Sequential Processes (CSP) style programming is, in my view, its most identifying and powerful feature.
-Fundamental to CSP in Go is the goroutine, which provides the ability to asynchronously execute programming tasks.
-For example, in the code fragment below, an unlimited number of paralelTask are instantiated, simply by placing it as a goroutine in a loop.
+Built into Go are the foundations of a style of programming called Communicating Sequential Processes (CSP) and in my humble opinion is the languages most identifying and powerful feature.
+One of the fundamental components of CSP is Go's **_goroutine_**, which enable functions to be executed asynchronously using Go's built in runtime engine.
+The other component fundamental to CSP is Go's **_channel_**, which provides the infrastructure to enable communication between goroutines, i.e. the C in  CSP.
+In the two line code fragment we are reading data from a channel, which has been populated by a goroutine (not shown) in a for-loop and instantiating a parraleTask function asynchronously using the **_go_** keyword.

 ```
 	        . . .